Median voting rule: Additional characterizations

 Berga and Serizawa seek rules that are both strategyproof and satisfy a condition they call "no vetoer": no individual should be able to avoid any alternative to be the outcome by declaring some preference.
 They characterize generalized median rules as the only strategyproof rules on "minimally-rich domains".
 They proved that the unique maximal domain that includes a minimally-rich domain, which allows for the existence of strategyproof rules satisfying the "no vetoer" condition, is the domain of convex preferences.

 Barbera, Gul and Stacchetti also generalize the notions of single-peaked preferences and median voting rules to multidimensional settings.

 Barbera and Jackson characterized strategyproof rules for weakly-single-peaked preferences, in which the maximal set may contain two alternatives.

 Moulin characterized strategyproof rules on single-plateau preferences - a generalization of single-peaked in which each agent is allowed to have an entire interval of ideal points.

 Multidimensional extensions

-Border and Jordan generalize the notions of single-peaked preferences and median voting rules to multidimensional settings (see star-shaped preferences).
+Separable and quadratic preferences: Border and Jordan generalize the notions of single-peaked preferences and median voting rules to multidimensional settings (see star-shaped preferences).
 They consider three classes of preferences: